-Several researchers have discussed "separation of duties" requirements in role-based access control models [17, 16, 20], namely static separation of duty, dynamic separation of duty, user-user conflict, user-role conflict, object based separation of duty, and operational separation of duty.
-A specifi cation model for collaboration has to be able to express these constraints.
-The notion of static separation of duty requires that two given roles should never be assigned to the same person.
-The concept of dynamic separation of duty requires that two given roles cannot be concurrently assigned to or activated by the same person.
-The notion of user-user conflict requires that two particular users should not be assigned to the same role.
-A user-role conflict specifi es that a specifi ed user should never be assigned to a given role.
-Another kind of requirement is object based separation of duty.
-A user cannot perform multiple operations of the same object by participating in two different roles.
-The operational separation of duty requires that no single participant of a role can perform all the operations related to a business transaction.
+Several researchers have discussed "separation of duties" requirements in role-based access control models [15, 17], namely static separation of duty, dynamic separation of duty, user-user conflict, user-role conflict, object based separation of duty, and operational separation of duty.
+A specification model for collaboration has to be able to express these constraints.
+Static separation of duty requires that two given roles should never be assigned to the same person.
+Dynamic separation of duty requires that two given roles cannot be concurrently assigned to or activated by the same person.
+User-user conflict requires that two particular users should not be assigned to the same role.
+A user-role conflict specifies that a specified user should never be assigned to a given role.
+In object based separation of duty, a user cannot perform multiple operations of the same object by participating in two different roles.
+The operational separation of duty requires that no single participant can perform all the operations related to a business transaction.